unixorn/ha-mqtt-discoverable/README.md

 ### Using UTF-8 field names in Home Assistant UI

-The name field of an entity only supports ASCII characters.
-If you want to display UTF-8 field names in the Home Assistant UI, add the display_name field.
+The _name_ field of an entity only supports ASCII characters, if you want to use UTF-8 characters in the Home Assistant UI, use the _display_name_ field (_name_ is then only used under the hood, e.g. as part of the MQTT topic name).
 For example:

 ```py
 sensor_info = SensorInfo(